 To create the top part of the slipper I decided to use peanut butter fudge.

-Peanut butter fudge is easy to make, compliments the flavor of the peanut butter cookies, and is easy to shape.
+Peanut butter fudge is easy to make, compliments the flavor of peanut butter cookies, and is easy to shape.

 Pink Candy Melts